SDTrack: A Baseline for Event-based Tracking via Spiking Neural Networks: SDTrack Pipeline

-where $\delta$ denotes the Kronecker delta function and $\beta$ is a decay factor. $h_0^3$ is initialized as a zero matrix.
-When accumulate the third channel of the i-th event image, we decay each pixel in the previous event image $h_{i-1}^3$ by factor $\beta$, serving as initial information for the current third channel.
+where $\mathbb{I}$ is the Boolean indicator function, $\delta$ denotes the Kronecker delta function, and $\beta$ is a decay factor. $h_0^3$ is initialized as a zero matrix.
+When accumulating the third channel of the i-th event frame, we decay each pixel in the previous event frame $h_{i-1}^3$ by factor $\beta$, serving as initial information for the current third channel.
 The third channel aggregation completes after the first two channels.
-As shown in Fig.~\ref{data_aggregate}, the GTP method successfully captures global trajectory information embedded within event data, thereby providing cues for object position and shape determination for tracking.
+As shown in Fig.~\ref{data_aggregate}, the GTP method captures global trajectory information embedded within event data, thereby providing cues for object position and shape in tracking.

-Overall, the $i$-th event image is constructed by stacking $h_i^1$, $h_i^2$, and $h_i^3$.
+Overall, the $i$-th event frame is constructed by stacking $h_i^1$, $h_i^2$, and $h_i^3$.
 This three-channel representation exhibits stronger compatibility with existing computer vision architectures, thereby enabling the tracker to better acquire feature extraction and perception capabilities from visual pre-training.
 Subsequently, the event-based tracker decouples the strong spatial information from the first two channels through temporal information provided by the third channel to predict textures, thus precisely capturing target locations.